128technology/docs/docs/intro_installation.md

 :::

 ## Before You Begin
-Before you begin the installation configuration of 128T Routing Software, the following prerequisites must be met:
+Before you begin the installation and configuration of 128T Routing Software, the following prerequisites must be met:
 - You must be familiar with Linux fundamentals, basic network addressing, and IP networking terminology.
 - You must be a system administrator to perform the installation, and have root access to the target machine, or have an entry in /etc/sudoers allowing you to execute Linux shell commands as root (via sudo).
 - You must be a system administrator in order to configure the 128T Routing Software.